-The new generation of workers don’t feel comfortable anymore working in the traditional labour market from either 8am or 9am to 7pm in a cold and boring office environment.
-They look for flexibility so they can have the balance between work and life while still being productive, doing what they like passionately.
+The new generation of workers don’t feel comfortable anymore working in the traditional labor market from either 8am or 9am to 7pm in a cold and boring office environment.
+They look for flexibility and want to have the balance between work and life while still being productive, doing what they like passionately.

 The coworking industry and its collateral effects

-According to Deskmag survey, there are 18,900 spaces around the world and according to estimates, 1.7 million people will be working in 19,000 coworking spaces worldwide by the end of this year.
+According to Deskmag survey 2018, there are 18,900 spaces around the world and according to estimates, 1.7 million people will be working in 19,000 coworking spaces worldwide by the end of this year.
 Nowadays coworking is more than a trend, it is becoming the new normal form of work in the workplace market.

 Regarding the member’s profiles, people from the age of 18 and 39 are those who most embrace flexible working schedules.
 The professional status of coworking members has changed in the last few years after noticing that the percentage of employees has increased.
 Meaning that companies and remote employees prefer to work in coworking spaces rather than in traditional offices.

 More companies are sending their employees to work in coworking spaces in order to gain inspiration and understanding about what is happening in the startup and freelancing ecosystem.
 Other companies are implementing the coworking or social environment into the workspace to increase flexibility in its business structure, boost team building and workers happiness.

-Nowadays coworking is taking too many shapes, from independent coworking spaces with identity and community focus to powerful and well-known brands with a corporate focus.
-We also find coworking spaces integrated into hotels (Hotel Schani, Live Zoku, Selina), colivings (Sun & Co, Mokrin House, Urban Campus), malls (Bespoke Coworking, Cowork at the Mall), gyms integrating coworking as an added service (Metropolitan) and even bars and clubs in their non-used hours and clubs (The Common House, Soho House).
-There are also specialized or vertical coworking spaces specifically for women, health and wellness (Grupo Sinergia), blockchain developers (Full Node), students (The Student Hotel), food (Mission Kitchen, Food Central Cowork), etc.
+Nowadays coworking is taking too many shapes, from independent coworking spaces with identity and community focus such as Betahaus to powerful and well-known brands with a corporate focus like Wework or Spaces.
+We also find coworking spaces integrated into hotels (Hotel Schani, Live Zoku, Selina), colivings (Sun & Co, Mokrin House, Urban Campus), malls (Bespoke Coworking, Cowork at the Mall), gyms integrating coworking as an added service (Metropolitan) and even bars in their non-used hours and clubs (The Common House, Soho House).
+There are also specialized or vertical coworking spaces specifically for women (The Wing), health and wellness (Grupo Sinergia), blockchain developers (Full Node), students (The Student Hotel), food (Mission Kitchen, Food Central Cowork), etc.